ostinelli/SCAR_E2TB/README.md

 ![E2TB Comparison](https://cldup.com/eOdeb2Gtga.jpg)

-You may notice that one of the cubes above is slightly tilted.
-If we could fix that, that'd be great.

 ## How does it work

   * Copy the objects to the clipboard:
-    * From EDEN: click on the menu `Export > Export to Terrain Builder (LBT)`
+    * From EDEN: click on the menu `Export > Export to Terrain Builder (E2TB)`
     * From within a mission (SP): run the action `Copy the map objects to the clipboard`.
 To do this you'll first need to drop the `SCAR_E2TB_Module` in your mission.
-  * Copy the contents of the clipboard in a file and save it with the extension `.lbt`
+  * Copy the contents of the clipboard in a file and save it with the extension `.txt`
   * From within your map in Terrain Builder: `File > Import > Objects`

 ## Scale